Tag Archives: sentences

 So I’ve been working on this terribly overwritten draft of my novel in progress.
 Gone through the printed pages carefully, cutting, pruning, taking out piles of adjectives and phrases.
 The typed pages are a mess now, not unlike this other mess from a previous project.
 I keep thinking, “Which gremlin scribbled all over these neat pages here that I now have to type up?” though the gremlin is me.
 This novel I have been writing since 2004.
 Part of its problem is uneven terrain: while I was figuring out what it was, I was writing along, letting time pass in the story, and the story emerged like sourdough bread (a terrible metaphor!) that, 100 or so pages into it, actually begins to take shape.
 So now as I comb through the years of words on these pages, I see where things need to be built up, and where torn down.
 With this project, I pushed language and narrative beyond anything I’d ever done.
 On purpose.
 Because I could!
 Here I gave myself license to write a really bad first draft, and use all the purple colorful clang I heard in my head.
 (Knowing I would cut later.)

 Too many adjectives!
 Oy vey!
 Too many phrases strung together that unwound from my mind and at one moment in time made sense but now hang like random junkyard decoration.
 Get that egg beater out of there!
 What did I just step on?
-Is that stench overripe bandanna?
+Is that stench overripe banana?
 And so on.

 Get it out of here!